wware/mrsl/README.md

 At a minimum you want to do something involving an inference engine.
 This whole area warrants more thought.

+You can make computational models of all kinds of things, why not the elements of scientific reasoning?
+Why do those have to be semantic nets?
+Why not some other thing?

+* Generate hypothesis
+* Generate predictions
+* Design experiments to test predictions
+* Run experiments and observe results
+* Update state of knowledge
+* Repeat cycle

 ### An example "paper"